1. Learn

 Rule No. 2 : More memory doesn't give you better performance.
 Don't use a chip with more memory than you need.

 Seritag take the view that the NFC tag should be an ID and link to data on the internet or 'in the cloud' rather than the store of data itself.
-In which case, the standard NTAG213 or the new ST25TN01K chip should be more than enough even for longer tracking URLs or a simple ID.
+In which case, the standard NTAG213 should be more than enough even for longer tracking URLs or a simple ID.
 You can use our NFC Tag memory calculator to check which chip you might need.
 We also have a quick reference guide on how much NFC tag memory you might need.

 If you do need to start storing data on the tag itself, perhaps because there might not be internet access when the tags are scanned, then the larger NTAG215 or ICODE SLIX 2 chips can help.